Updated: Dec 11, 2020

-Of course, as I mentioned I do offer the same love and advice to my closest friends too.
+Of course, as I mentioned, I do offer the same love and advice to my closest friends too.
 Regardless of who I'm speaking or chatting with, I always try to be kind, careful with my words, and remind people to seek professional advice if they need it because I know that I cannot replace a professional anything!

 .....and this goes for ANY relationship.

-It is very sad for me that I could not ultimately help her as I would have liked to, but I know that I was helpful many times over 2 + years, and for that, I am at peace.
+Unfortunately, I could not ultimately help her as I would have liked to, but I know that I was helpful many times over 2 + years, and for that, I am at peace.

-This being said, I will help you however I know how to kindly, honestly, objectively, unprofessionally do so.
+This being said, I will help you; however, I know how to kindly, honestly, objectively, unprofessionally do so.
 But once I am no longer of service to you, and this becomes too draining for me or puts my own health at risk, or worse - you become toxic or start mistreating me if you don’t like my advice to you, I will have to let you go.

 Remember, I am not a professional.
-I am just a caring person who will genuinely care about you, when you come to me, with your problems and as much as I don't like to, I HAVE to draw a line somewhere.
+I am just a caring person who will genuinely care about you when you come to me with your problems, and as much as I don't like to, I HAVE to draw a line somewhere.